 It is this last of the Passover cups that has the Jewish people look toward their acceptance into the Kingdom of the Father!

-As Christians you look forward to the hope that is in your acceptance through Jesus the Messiah and how He is your hope and your praise to the glory of God!
+As a believer, you look forward to the hope that is in your acceptance through Yeshua the Messiah and how He is your hope and your praise to the glory of God!

 Passover for the Jewish people is a time to reflect on God’s plan for mankind since the foundations of the earth.
 It is a time to reflect on how Adonai is a redeeming God and how He does not EVER abandon the people He has set apart for Himself.

 If you are invited to experience a Passover Seder with Jewish friends and family, I hope you find this helpful in understanding the four cups of the Passover Seder!